Prepare to Lead

 Contact parents and see who wants to help with specific tasks.

 Obtain SimCity codes.
-You may request up to three codes.
+You may request up to two codes.
 You will receive your codes automatically in the Online Team Center after completing the second step of registration, the Program Details Survey.
-Note: Additional codes may be requested by emailing email@example.com.
-Extra codes are not guaranteed.
+Note: Additional codes may be requested by emailing firstname.lastname@example.org, but are not guaranteed.

 Explore the Future City website carefully.
-Bookmark this site on your computer!
 Take notes on what you want to remember or work on with your students.
 Spend some time in the Resources section.
 It’s where you can download everything in the handbook (and additional activities!) and where you can solidify your understanding of the project.

 Choose activities from the Resources section to introduce students to specific elements of the project, such as infrastructure and scale.
-The handbook tells you when students should complete an activity.
+The handbook offers guidelines for when students should complete an activity.
 Practicing with concepts and skills before they work on the project is really important so that students can apply what they’ve learned and exercise some judgement and creativity rather than learning on the fly.

 Download and copy competition forms; make sure students complete and sign them.
 Go to futurecity.org/resources (filter for Competition Forms and Project Plan).